jbouwh/omnikdatalogger/README.md

     -   Select `AppDaemon` as _Category_
 -   Download the latest release from [here](https://github.com/jbouwh/omnikdatalogger/releases)
--   Clone using git: `git clone https://gihub.com/jbouwh/omnikdatalogger`
+-   Clone using git: `git clone https://gihub.com/jbouwh/omnikdatalogger` The main application files are in the folder `apps\omnikdatalogger`

 ## Configuration options
 The application can be configured using: